davidlinketech/instagram-account-generator/README.md

 # instagram-account-generator
-Creates Instagram Accounts.
-(Requests based)
+Creates Instagram accounts. (requests based)

-I mades this Generator a few months ago but I tested it (02.08.2022) and it still works fine.
+I mades this generator a few months ago but I tested it (02.08.2022) and it still works fine.

 It definitly can be optimized tho and I will do that, as soon as I have the time for it.

 ## requirements
-You need a sms-activate.org API-key.
+You need a "sms-activate.org" API-key.

 Make sure to use good proxies - otherwise the accounts will be banned.